Be Part of the Community!

-When educational leaders use oversight practices that are transparent, community-driven, rigorous, and anti-racist, schools will be better for ALL students.
+When educational leaders use oversight practices that are transparent, community-driven, rigorous, equitable and inclusive, schools will be better for ALL students.

-Join educators of all types from across the country to learn through guest speakers, videos, literature, action research, and each other to develop practices that support equitable and anti-racist oversight practices.
+Join educators of all types from across the country to learn through guest speakers, videos, literature, action research, and each other to develop practices that support equitable and inclusive oversight practices.

 Community of Educators

 For educators who want to grow their understanding of justice and equity professionally and personally

 Develop new practices that are intentionally designed to promote the learning of ALL students